myduino/Hibiscus-Sense-Arduino/Exercise_06_Pushbutton/README.md

+# Exercise 06 Pushbutton

+The aim of this exercise is to learn how to use a pushbutton (momentary switch) by reading the state of the pushbutton (pressed or released) and responding to button presses to turn ON the blue LED on the Hibiscus Sense board.

 Pushbutton is a momentary switch that closed the circuit during press of the button, while the button is released, the circuit disconnected, such as shown in the animation below.
 It is not a toggle switch, where it has ON and OFF position.
 Pushbutton usually used to act as an input to trigger the system.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-six.gif" width="300"></a></p>